vinicius-r-silva/Pra_Vale/README.md

 cp $ROS_CATKIN_WS/devel/lib/libv_repExtRosVelodyne.so $VREP_ROOT
 ```
 # 5. Checking dependencies
-Before clone the team's repository from git, it is necessary to check if some dependencies is updated in your system.
+Before cloning the team's repository from git, it is necessary to check if some dependencies are updated in your system.

-The follow commands update the OpenCV libraries in your computer to enable python and C++ files
+The following commands update the OpenCV libraries in your computer to enable python and C++ files

 ```
 pip install opencv-python